physx-is-fun/Python-tutorial/loops.md

 ## Using else Statement with While Loop

     If the else statement is used with a while loop, the else statement is executed when the condition becomes false.

 Python supports to have an else statement associated with a loop statement.

+## Python for Loop Statements

+It has the ability to iterate over the items of any sequence, such as a list or a string.
+Syntax:

+    for iterating_var in sequence:
+        statements(s)

+If a sequence contains an expression list, it is evaluated first.
+Then, the first item in the sequence is assigned to the iterating variable iterating_var.
+Next, the statements block is executed.
+Each item in the list is assigned to iterating_var, and the statement(s) block is executed until the entire sequence is exhausted.

+## Using else Statement with For Loop

+Python supports to have an else statement associated with a loop statement.

+    If the else statement is used with a for loop, the else statement is executed when the loop has exhausted iterating the list.

+## Python nested loops

+Python programming language allows to use one loop inside another loop.
+Following section shows few examples to illustrate the concept.

+    for iterating_var in sequence:
+        for iterating_var in sequence:
+            statements(s)
+        statements(s)

+The syntax for a nested while loop statement in Python programming language is as follows:

+    while expression:
+        while expression:
+            statement(s)
+        statement(s)

+A final note on loop nesting is that you can put any type of loop inside of any other type of loop.

 ## Bibliography